getsentry/sentry-docs/src/collections/_documentation/sdks/javascript/troubleshooting/troubleshooting.md

  Access-Control-Allow-Origin: *
  ```

-## Missing Console Log Line Numbers for Breadcrumbs
+## instrument.js Line Numbers for Console Log statements

-If you are using our SDK version earlier than Version 3, you need to add `/@sentry/` instead of `/raven-js/` to ensure breadcrumbs capture console log line numbers.
+If `instrument.js` displays in your console while debugging, add Sentry to your framework [blackboxing](https://developer.chrome.com/devtools/docs/blackboxing) settings like: `/@sentry/` so Chrome ignores the SDK stackframes when debugging.

 {%- endcapture -%}